Otobong Nkanga: Themes and materials

 Throughout her work, Nkanga explore themes of neocolonialism, ecological violence, and environmental protection.
 For example, in The Weight of Scars she depicts the scars of mineral extraction.
-Also Nkanga's first US survey exhibition, To Dig a Hole That Collapses Again, sends a cautionary message about the world having an insatiable hunger for material resources and will do anything to obtain them.
+Also Nkanga's first US survey exhibition, To Dig a Hole That Collapses Again, sends a cautionary message about the world having an insatiable hunger for material resources and doing anything to obtain them.
 In Pursuit of Bling relays the same message by drawing attention to extractivism and the world's desire to obtain rare minerals and metals.
 In these ways, there is a site specificity to her work, as she states: "My work is interconnected with the places I've lived.
 What happens in one affects another.
 This is true for nature too."

 Nkanga uses many forms of media such as drawings, photographs, painting, textiles, videos, and sculptures, however she is mostly known for her installations.
 As the writer and art critic Devon Van Houten Maldonado observes: "One foundation of her work involves breaking down and separating resources from the earth into piles, sculptures, and symbols – her focus is largely on the gross material."
 Some signature elements found in her art include "material emotionality," which is the idea that objects can feel, think, and remember; she uses this idea to communicate the experiences of natural materials in her installations.
 Body fragmentation – such as disembodied arms and legs – is another element that shows up in her works and it implies a lack of sense of a true whole.
 Using objects from ethnographic collections such as the Weltkulturen Museum in Frankfurt am Main, Nkanga explores, according to the artist, curator and writer Yvette Mutumba, "the relationship between the present context of the artefacts in the museum's Africa collection and their original cultural setting."